 6-8-19.
-Short-term investments; repurchase agreements and securities lending.
+Short-term investments; repurchase agreements.

-A. Money in or derived from the land grant permanent funds made available for investment for a period of less than one year may be invested in:
+A. Money in or derived from the land grant permanent trust funds and in or from the severance tax permanent fund made available for investment for a period of less than one year may be invested in: